davidmweber/scopus/README.md

 Licensing
 ---------
-Scopus is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) with the exception that files in the `opus-1.1/include` directory which are subject to the [Opus License](http://www.opus-codec.org/license/).
+Scopus is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) with the exception of files in the `opus-1.1/include` directory which are subject to the [Opus License](http://www.opus-codec.org/license/).

 Building